Dubul' ibhunu: Legal decisions

 The song has been the subject of multiple court cases seeking to determine if the song is a form of hate speech, which is not protected speech by the South African Constitution and so is an offence to utter, or if it is a form of free speech that is protected by the constitution.

 2003 Human Rights Commission ruling

 Following a complaint from the Freedom Front Plus, the South African Human Rights Commission (SAHRC) ruled that the song amounted to hate speech in the context of a post-apartheid South Africa that was seeking reconciliation.

+2010 Johannesburg high court decision

+In March 2010, Johannesburg high court acting Judge Leon Halgryn "accepted that these Zulu words mean “shoot the boer/white man” and constitute hate speech, and that uttering or publishing them could be a criminal offence if the intention is to encourage crime."

 2010 North Gauteng High Court decision

 In April 2010 the North Gauteng High Court interdicted and restrained Julius Malema from publicly uttering the words of the song pending a decision by the Equality Court where a complaint regarding the song had already been laid.

 2011 Equality Court decision

 In September 2011, the Equality Court at the South Gauteng High Court ruled that the song was discriminatory, harmful, undermined the dignity of Afrikaners, and thereby constituted hate speech; and that it "prima facie satisfies the crime of incitement to murder".
 The court ruled that Julius Malema, who was brought before the court for previously singing the song at rallies, was forbidden from singing it in the future.
 Following the ruling Malema changed the wording of the song to "Kiss the Boer" and sang that instead—however, it can be argued to still have the same psychological influence as the original, due to the well-known context for the altered lyrics.
 The following year, the ANC stated that they would not sing the song anymore.